cvilsmeier/moni/README.md

 Commands

     ping
         Ping the Monibot API.
+If an error occurs, moni will print that error.
+It it succeeds, moni will print nothing.

     watchdogs
-        List watchdogs.
+        List heartbeat watchdogs.

     watchdog <watchdogId>
-        Get watchdog by id.
+        Get heartbeat watchdog by id.

-    heartbeat <watchdogId>
+    beat <watchdogId> [interval]
         Send a heartbeat.
+If interval is not specified, moni sends one heartbeat and exits.
+If interval is specified, moni will stay in the background and send heartbeats in that interval

     machines
         List machines.